-Medical Malpractice Attorney West Virginia
+Medical Malpractice Attorney In West Virginia

-Malpractice is the failure of a medical professional or a medical facility to meet the standard of good medical practice in the areas in which the medical professional or medical facility specializes.
-A medical professional may be a doctor, a nurse, a medical technician, or other health care provider.
+Medical malpractice is the failure of a medical professional or a medical facility to meet the standards of good medical practice in its specialization.
+A medical professional may be a doctor, nurse, medical technician, dentist, optometrist, or other health care provider.
 A medical facility may be a hospital, nursing home, medical testing facility, or clinic.

 Failure to Diagnose Cancer